Once again, I come to you with an un-understandable question.

 People fear what they do not understand and strands of hair, showing each other love by intertwinning themselves is one of those things… I guess (rolls eyes).

 What I know about the afro type strands are that, they curl, coil and band together.
 But might not be a reflection of what you in your infinite wisdom knew was going to be the constant product of the struggle of black people.
 Communual living and being close knit is part of the black identity, especially the African one, and might that not be why it is reflected in every fabric of our being, even our hair.
-As opposed to say, the single strand individuality of some other groups of people, yes that is me throwing shade.
+As opposed to say, the single strand individuality of some other groups of people, yes this is me throwing shade.

 I know you do not make mistakes.
 And your creations are the result of the genuis strokes of your masterful pen.
 But then, genuises are mostly misunderstood and thought to be unbalanced.
 Or dare I say the word… mad.